pactus-project/pactus/docs/releasing.md

 gh pr create --title "chore: bumping version to ${NEXT_VER}" --body "Bumping version to ${NEXT_VER}" --base ${BASE_BRANCH}
 ```

-Await approval and merging of the PR into the base branch.
+Wait for the PR to be approved and merged into the main branch.

 ## 11. Update the Website